dankegel/ciwrap/README.txt

 1) Download and install Visual C++ Express 2010 from microsoft.com/visualstudio

-2) As a sanity check, get a tempororary copy of the zlib source tree and verify that the example's helper batch files properly compile it.
+2) As a sanity check, you might want to get a tempororary copy of the zlib source tree and verify that the example's helper batch files properly compile it.
    In a Cygwin terminal, do
       cd ~
       apt-cyg install cmake